 Max-Age header attribute, which may cause SAML v2.0 and agent logout sequences to fail.

 org.apache.catalina.STRICT_SERVLET_COMPLIANCE Tomcat property to

 export CATALINA_OPTS="$CATALINA_OPTS -server -Xmx2g -XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=256m \ -Dorg.apache.tomcat.util.http.ServerCookie.ALWAYS_ADD_EXPIRES=true"

 Some AM resources have names that can contain slash characters (/), for example, in policy names, application names, and SAML v2.0 entities.
 These slash characters can cause unexpected behavior when running AM on Tomcat.

-One possible workaround is to configure Tomcat to allow encoded slash characters by adding the
+In development environments, a possible workaround is to configure Tomcat to allow encoded slash characters by adding the

 org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true property to the